nicoboyce/nano/draft.md

 As the music round continued, Norman (Norm to everyone else, though never he never tolerated the contraction to his face) spotted

+## Chapter 4

+Attack on pub, save the cat, one down

 ## Chapter 5

+Debate.

 ## Chapter 6